Web-Dev-Collaborative/UsefulResourceRepo2.0/_COURSES/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/word-wrap.md

 const wrapped42 = wrap(text, 42);

 const firstRow80 =
-    'Wrap text using a more sophisticated algorithm such as the Knuth and Plass TeX';
+  "Wrap text using a more sophisticated algorithm such as the Knuth and Plass TeX";

-const firstRow42 = 'Wrap text using a more sophisticated';
+const firstRow42 = "Wrap text using a more sophisticated";
 ```

 ## --seed-contents--